 Why this site

-This isn't a "Latino hiking channel."
-It's a hiking channel that happens to be Latino.
+This isn't a "Latin hiking website."
+It's a hiking website that happens to be Latin.
 The difference matters.
 I'm not here to represent a demographic.
 I'm here to share trails I love, in the voice I actually have, with whoever wants to come along.

 ¡Bienvenidos! a todos. ¡Vamos!